3than0ls/search-engine/README.md

 # Search Engine

-See `TODO.md` for things that mut still be done
+See `TODO.md` for things that mut still be done.

 ## Getting started